Omani passport: Passport types

-Appearance
+Physical appearance

 Omani passports' cover is red and have inscriptions in golden letters indicating the official name of the country at the top and the word "passport" at the bottom both in Arabic and English divided by the coat of arms.
 The biometric passport symbol, alerting to the presence of a RFID chip inside the document, is at the very bottom of the cover page.

+Generic design

+The Omani passport consists of 48 pages and is valid for up to 10 years.

 Identity information page

 The Omani passport identity page is in two languages - Arabic and English - and includes the following data: